 Acknowledge it's ok to be alone

 When you have a newborn, it can be a big adjustment going from a busy work and social schedule to being at home most of the time with your little one.
-It can feel like your world has become very small and that you are alone and forgotten, and these feelings of loneliness and isolation can have a negative impact on mental health.
+It can feel like your world has become very small and that you are alone and forgotten, and these feelings of loneliness after having a baby can have a negative impact on mental health.

 Feed your body well